1968: The My Lai Massacre

 Why It Matters

-The My Lai Massacre remains one of the most important lessons about the dangers of war and the importance of ethical leadership.
-It shows how quickly violence can spiral when rules meant to protect civilians are ignored.
-The event also demonstrated the power of truth-telling—because soldiers, journalists, and investigators were willing to speak out, the world learned what happened.
-Understanding My Lai helps people think carefully about justice, responsibility, and the protection of human rights during times of conflict.
+The My Lai Massacre remains one of the most powerful reminders of the human cost of war and the importance of accountability.
+The tragedy forced military leaders, governments, and ordinary citizens to confront difficult questions about responsibility, ethics, and the protection of civilians during armed conflict.
+It showed how quickly violence can spiral when discipline, clear leadership, and moral judgment break down and the rules meant to protect innocent people are ignored.
+At the same time, the event demonstrated the power of truth-telling.
+Because soldiers, journalists, and investigators were willing to speak out, the world eventually learned what had happened.
+Today, My Lai is remembered both as a warning about the dangers of war and as an enduring lesson about justice, responsibility, and the importance of protecting human rights even during times of conflict.

 ?